 Schedule your roof painting project in the sunny months of the year

 The rain can be your worst enemy when painting your rooftop.
 If it rains while your paint is still wet, it will not be able to dry properly.
 So make sure to schedule your project during the months of the year with the least rainfall.

 Check if you have enough paint for more than one coat

-It’s important to ensure that you purchased enough or even more than enough paint for one or more coats.
-If you’re not sure how much to get, get the approximate measure of your rooftop and consult your supplier about the spreading rate per square meter.
+It is important to ensure that you purchase enough (or even more than enough) paint for one or more coats.
+If you are not sure how much to get, get the approximate measure of your rooftop and consult your supplier about the spreading rate per square meter.

 If you are going to paint your roof yourself, make sure you do it strategically.
-Plan how you will paint your roof so that you won’t have to step on wet paint when you’re done.
+Plan how you will paint your roof so that you would not have to step on wet paint when you’re done.